sihuangtech/sk-library-community/README.md

 - 🔐 **Security Authentication**: Admin login protection with session management
 - 🔄 **One-Click Updates**: Automatic system updates with database backup

+## ☁️ Cloud Hosting Option

+Deploying this system requires a server environment.
+If you don't have server deployment experience or don't have access to a server, we recommend trying our cloud-hosted version: **SK Library (library.skstudio.cn)** - a fully managed library management service that is ready to use immediately and requires no technical setup.

 ## 🚀 Quick Start

 ### Prerequisites